Para0x/Fahdon---A-Skyrim-Together-Experience/Readme.md

 ## Contact

-Whilst I am available primarily on [The Animonculory Server](https://discord.gg/DffHKcszfg), please check the [issues](https://github.com/Para0x/Fahdon-A-Skyrim-Together-Experience/issues) tab on github first if you have any issues.
+Whilst I am available primarily on [Aetherius Modding](https://discord.gg/xRrHRsb5e9), please check the [issues](https://github.com/Para0x/Fahdon-A-Skyrim-Together-Experience/issues) tab on github first if you have any issues.
 DO NOT DM ME ON DISCORD.

 _If you wish to support me, please use the link below to do so!_